bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

             * Pause selected song.
 Set isPlaying false.
         * If not isPlaying:
             * Play selected song.
 If successful, set isPlaying true.
-    * When handler to select song is called:
+    * When handler to select song and verse is called:
-        * If isPlaying:
+        * If isPlaying and song changed:
             * Pause old selected song.
             * Play new selected song.
 If not successful, set isPlaying false.
+        * If isPlaying and only verse changed:
+            * Change player time.

 * Audio manager provides context to toggle play.
     * From audio menu button.